asgervelling/notes/obsidianvault/Domain Name System.md

 - The resolver will now ask the TLD server for the IP address of google.com.
 - The TLD server does not know the IP address.
 Instead, it redirects the resolver to an **authoritative name server**.
 - The authoritative name server responds to the name server with the IP address for google.com.
-- Finally, the name server responds to the user's local machine with the IP address initially asked for.
+- The name server responds to the user's local machine with the IP address initially asked for.
+- Finally, the name server stores the DNS record in its cache for as long as is specified in the record's TTL.